larsks/docker/docs/man/docker-create.1.md

                                'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
                                'container:<name|id>': reuses another container network stack
-                               'host': use the host network stack inside the container.
+                               'netns:<name>': use network stack from specified network namespace 'host': use the host network stack inside the container.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.

 **-P**, **--publish-all**=*true*|*false*